 If you join our care worker team, you will be supporting people of all ages to maintain their independence as much as possible, enabling them to lead a safe and fulfilling life.
 It's a varied job, so you'll never be bored!

-We know that many of you would like to offer your help to others in your community.
-Support is being organised by district and borough councils across Kent, visit your local council website to get involved:
+We know that many of you would like to offer your help to others in your community and some borough councils are still looking for volunteers.
+Visit your local council website to get involved:

 Please follow the advice on volunteering from: